Close

 Step 1: Identify Your Visa Category

 Determine the specific visa type based on your travel purpose, duration, and nationality.
-Tourist visas cover stays up to 90 days, while long-term visas apply for extended purposes like work, study, or family reunification.
+Tourist visas cover stays up to 90 days within any 180-day period, while long-term visas apply for extended purposes like work, study, or family reunification.
+Travelers from visa-exempt countries will need ETIAS authorization once the system becomes operational in late 2026, which is not a visa but a mandatory pre-travel authorization.

 Step 2: Document Collection and Preparation